← Back to 後漢書

 92

 Seeing usurpation ahead, Wang Yun secretly allied with Huang Wan and Zheng Ye to kill Dong Zhuo.
 He staged Yang Zan as Left-General designate and Sun Rui as Nanyang governor with troops through Wu Pass—ostensibly against Yuan Shu but really to pinch Dong Zhuo and bring the emperor home.
-Dong grew wary and kept them in Chang’an, so Wang installed Rui and Zan in the secretariat instead.
+Dong Zhuo grew suspicious and kept them there, so Wang Yun then brought Nei Rui in as Director of the Secretariat and appointed Zan as Master of Writing.

 93